shambrain/FaceFusion-3-NSFW-Fix/README.md

 **No more restrictions**, no more waiting, just you, your content, and a tool that works exactly how you want it.
 Enjoy the power of FaceFusion, now fully under your control. 🔒

-## Why You Should Apply This Fix 🛠️

-- **Total Privacy**: Run FaceFusion entirely **locally**.
-Your data stays on your device, and nothing is shared online.
-- **Full Control**: Disable the NSFW filter to unlock fast, unrestricted image and video processing.
-- **No More Worries**: Never worry about the developers pushing updates that break your workflow or limit your capabilities.
-With this fix, you're in charge.
-- **Speed & Efficiency**: Skip the unnecessary checks and enjoy a faster, smoother processing experience.

 ## How to Apply the Fix 🔥

 1. **Download the Fix**: Clone or download the **FaceFusion 3 NSFW-Fix** repository.